dilipthelip/LearnCassandra/CQL.md

 ### How to insert data into the table ?

 ```
-insert into simplestrategyreplication.courses  (id) values ('cassandra-developers');
+insert into simplestrategyreplication.courses  (id) values ('cassandra-developers','xyz','author1');
 ```

 ### How to update data into the table ?

-One cannot update the primary key of the table.
+One cannot update the **primary key** of the table.

 ```
 update  simplestrategyreplication.courses set author ='java-developers' where id ='cassandra-developers';